ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ### Default table styles

-The table styles feature allows configuring the default look of tables in the editor.
+The table styles feature allows for configuring the default look of the tables in the editor.
 The configuration object should be synchronized with the {@link builds/guides/integration/content-styles editor content styles}.

-The **“Table properties”** button in the toolbar will show the applied table properties to the table.
+The **“Table properties”** button in the toolbar will show the table properties applied to the table.

-The stylesheet for the editor displayed below are specified as follow:
+The stylesheet for the editor displayed below looks as follows:

 ```css
 .ck-content .table {